Showing page 1 of 1 pages of list content

 eLife assessment

-This valuable study shows that distinct midbrain dopaminergic axons in the medial prefrontal cortex respond to aversive and rewarding stimuli and suggest that they are biased toward aversive processing.
-The use of innovative microprism based two-photon calcium imaging to study single axon heterogeneity is solid, although the experimental design could be optimized to distinguish aversive valence from stimulus salience and identity in this dopamine projection.
+This important study shows that distinct midbrain dopaminergic axons in the medial prefrontal cortex respond to aversive and rewarding stimuli and suggest that they are biased toward aversive processing.
+The use of innovative microprism based two-photon calcium imaging to study single axon heterogeneity is convincing, although the experimental design makes it difficult to definitively distinguish aversive valence from stimulus salience in this dopamine projection.
 This work will be of interest to neuroscientists working on neuromodulatory systems, cortical function and decision making.

 Reviewed by eLife

-This article has 4 evaluationsAppears in 3 listsLatest version Latest activity
+This article has 9 evaluationsAppears in 2 listsLatest version Latest activity

-9. Genomic stability of Self-inactivating Rabies
+9. Genomic stability of self-inactivating rabies

 This article has 6 authors: